-This class has no grades & no papers - because we know you have enough homework!
-Just enjoy great discussions for an hour and a half over 10 weeks, and participate in a special Shabbat dinner during the semester, and celebrate in an hour-long Siyyum (Closing) Graduation Ceremony with the JLF community (find the dates in our FAQ).
+These classes have no grades & no papers - because we know you have enough homework!
+Just enjoy great discussions for an hour and a half over 10 weeks, participate in a special Shabbat dinner during the semester, and celebrate in an hour-long Siyyum (Closing) Graduation Ceremony with the JLF community (find the dates in our FAQ).

-No prior Jewish learning or background is required!
+No prior Jewish learning or background is required for 1.0 courses!
 All experience levels are welcome.

 WashU Hillel's JLF is funded in part by Hillel International and Mosaic United.